 List Things Online to Sell

-They are both easy to use and list items and everything ships so no awkward meet-ups.
+They are both easy to use and list items, and everything ships, so there are no awkward meet-ups.
 It’s also been my personal experience that things sell at a higher price than on Facebook as well.

 Legos aren’t just for kids!
 Flex your creative muscles and break out the kids’ Legos.
-I love this big bin of mixed Classic Legos the most because you can make virtually anything with them and it’s super affordable (versus some of the insanely priced model sets).
-Check out this site for a ton of instructions on things you can make with this Classic set.
+I love this big bin of mixed Classic Legos the most because you can make virtually anything with them, and it’s super affordable (versus some of the insanely priced model sets).

-Catch is a great activity both indoor and out…just don’t play indoors with an actual baseball 😳 We love getting outside and throwing the football or putting on our baseball gloves and playing catch and this fun ball is perfect for playing catch indoors.
+Catch is a great activity both indoors and out…just don’t play indoors with an actual baseball.
+We love getting outside and throwing the football or putting on our baseball gloves and playing catch, and this fun ball is perfect for playing catch indoors.